-Disciplinary policies throughout schools across the country affect children of color at disproportionate rates.
-Black students, in particular, are three times more likely to get suspended or expelled compared to their white counterparts — increasing their risk of entering the juvenile justice system.
-Roughly 1 in 5 students in classrooms across the country do not have access to a school counselor, with many opting for a higher police presence in learning institutions that leaves children vulnerable to potential arrest (or escalated disciplinary action) instead of restorative alternatives.
+Disciplinary policies throughout schools across the country affect BIPOC children at disproportionate rates.
+Black students, in particular, are three times more likely to get suspended or expelled, compared to their white counterparts — increasing their risk of entering the criminal justice system.
+Roughly 1 in 5 students in classrooms across the country do not have access to a school counselor, with many districts opting for a higher police presence in learning institutions that leaves children vulnerable to potential arrest (or escalated disciplinary action) instead of restorative alternatives.

-- Champion and help school districts apply culturally responsive education (CRE) to celebrate diversity and inclusion through teaching, curriculum, instructional materials, and practices throughout educational systems.
+- Champion and help school districts apply culturally responsive education (CRE) to celebrate diversity and inclusion — through teaching, curricula, instructional materials, and practices — throughout educational systems.

 - Member of the WNY Public Broadcasting Association’s (WNYPBA) Educational Services Advisory Committee.

 - Shared Decision-Making Committee member for school district

 - VP of Programming on PTA Executive Council

 - Reduce the police state in schools and the school-to-prison pipeline that disproportionately impact children of color.